vircadia/vircadia-native-core/BUILD_ANDROID.md

 * Click on 'Advanced' tab, then 'Environment Variables'
 * Select 'New' under System variables
 * Set "Variable name" to QT_CMAKE_PREFIX_PATH
-* Set "Variable value" the directory that your android build placed the cmake 3.6.4 library cmake directory (i.e. android\qt\lib\cmake)
+* Set "Variable value" to the directory that your android build placed the cmake 3.6.4 library cmake directory (i.e. android\qt\lib\cmake).

 Some things you can try if you want to do a clean build